mkraenz/replace-color/README.md

 # Replace Color TS

-NOW WITH TS + ES MODULE SUPPORT + backwards-compatibility!
+NOW WITH TS!
+Fully backwards-compatible

 `replace-color-ts` replaces color with another one pixel by pixel.
 Especially this will be helpful if you want to remove the watermarks from the images.
 This package is built on top of [Jimp](https://github.com/oliver-moran/jimp).

-Kudos to Vladyslav Turak for the original JS version of this library.
+Kudos to Vladyslav Turak for the [original JS version of this library](https://www.npmjs.com/package/replace-color).

 ## Install